astery/canva/pages/reflections.md

 I want to have ability to compare different fill algorithms and canvas data holding structures, so I extract a Canvas protocol for that purpose.

+Also in order to import types I will declare them distinct modules.

 ### First Canvas module implementation

 For the first implemtation I would go by easiest path.
 I choose a Map to store